 Sights, shopping and dining

-After entering the impressive Gateway at Somerset Street West near Bronson Avenue, you’ll feel inspired to explore diverse businesses like funky local soap brand Purple Urchin.
+After entering the impressive Gateway at Somerset Street West near Bronson Avenue, you’ll feel inspired to explore diverse businesses.
 And you’ll easily satisfy your sushi, pho, ramen or dim sum cravings at the many Asian restaurants.
 Visit the traditional Yangtze Dining Lounge for classic Chinese cuisine, or the festive Shanghai Restaurant – open since 1971 – for Asian dishes and drag queen karaoke on Saturday nights.
 Finish off the evening with cocktails and live entertainment at a venue like the cozy The Art House Café.

 The Ottawa Asian Fest in July has activities for the whole family and food vendors from across Ontario selling Asian specialties.
 In September, the Remixed festival celebrates arts and multiculturalism with special activities hosted by businesses throughout the area.